jensaug/jbossweb-customsso/README.md

 So features like "reauthentication" should (untested) work if needed.

 ## Issues
-* Logging out (or expired sessions) in custom authenticated web app will not dispose cached entry I belive, so cache might grow.
+* Have not verified how this SSO cache evicts entries, but it should not differ from "standard" SingleSignOn handling.
+A little difference is that the custom web app cannot inform the valve that a user killed the session, but session expiration should not differ.